-Picking the correct travel shoes is one of the most important — and most difficult — parts of preparing for your travels to Europe.
-This guide will help you choose the perfect shoes for traveling and we’ll recommend some of our favorite men’s and women’s travel shoes.
+Picking the correct travel shoes is one of the most important (and most frustrating) parts of traveling to Europe.
+I still struggle with it—but don’t worry because in this guide I help you choose the best shoes for traveling.

-- Quality Socks – A lot of people spend a lot of money on shoes then throw on a pair of cheap socks but quality socks are just about as important as the shoes.
-A good pair of socks will help prevent blisters, stop odor and keep your feet comfortable.
-For more information about socks be sure to read the article about our favorite socks for travel.
+- Quality socks will help prevent blisters, stop odor, and keep your feet comfortable.
+For more information about socks, be sure to read about our favorite socks for travel.

-- Match Shoes to Destination – This seems like a no-brainer but you need to match your shoes to when and where you’ll be traveling.
-A pair of flats isn’t appropriate for trekking through Iceland and pair of heavy-duty mountaineering boots probably is overkill for walking the streets of Paris.
+- For example — A pair of flats isn’t appropriate for trekking through Iceland, and a pair of heavy-duty mountaineering boots probably is overkill for walking the streets of Paris.

 Tips for Buying Shoes Online